ExpressionEngine/ExpressionEngine/README.md

 ## Copyright / License Notice

-The ExpressionEngine project is copyright (c) 2003-2019 EllisLab, Inc ([https://ellislab.com](https://ellislab.com)) and is licensed under Apache License, Version 2.0.
+The ExpressionEngine project is copyright (c) 2003-2020 Packet Tide, LLC ([https://packettide.com](https://packettide.com/)) and is licensed under Apache License, Version 2.0.
 This project contains subcomponents with separate copyright and license terms, all of which are fully FOSS and compatible with Apache-2.0.

 Complete license terms and copyright information can be found in [LICENSE.txt](LICENSE.txt) in the root of this repository.

-"ExpressionEngine" is a registered trademark of EllisLab Corp. in the United States and around the world.
-Refer to EllisLab's [Trademark Use Policy](https://ellislab.com/trademark-use-policy) for access to logos and acceptable use.
+"ExpressionEngine" is a registered trademark of Packet Tide, LLC. in the United States and around the world.
+Refer to ExpressionEngine's [Trademark Use Policy](https://expressionengine.com/about/trademark-use-polic) for access to logos and acceptable use.

 > ![EECONF logo](https://eeconf.com/assets/img/logo-2019-red.png)
 >
-> The community powered EE CONF is coming to Minneapolis October 2-4.
-The conference features two days of top-notch speakers in two tracks plus four optional hands-on workshops.
+> The community powered EE CONF is coming to Philadelphia October 8-9.
+Join the ExpressionEngine community in a completely new and improved 2-day “summit” style conference in expert-led round table discussions to tackle your most challenging web development projects and business headaches.
 For more information visit [eeconf.com](https://eeconf.com)